hotosm/tm-admin/docs/configuring.md

 If this is *True*, then in the database schema this becomes an array.
 In the protobuf file, this adds the *repeated* keyword in the message to define this field as an array.

+## unique

+if this is True, in postgres a unique constraint is generated for this, which is used for upserts.